devlaming/mgreml/README.md

 Before contacting us, please try the following:

-1. Go over the tutorial in this `README.md` file; this tutorial is quite self-contained
+1. Go over the tutorial in this `README.md` file
-2. The method is described in detail in the supplementary information of the paper (citation below)
+2. Go over the method, described in detail in the supplementary information of the paper (citation below)

 If that doesn't work, you can get in touch with us via the [e.g. google group; to be decided](...).